 I thought I was done until I saw the french fries (or papas fritas).
-I couldn’t leave without trying the herb coated fries with home made ketchup and garlic-herb aioli.
+I couldn’t leave without trying the herb-coated fries with homemade ketchup and garlic-herb aioli.

-I regretted not ordering the Lechon (roast suckling pig), sold by the kilo and served with fresh made tortillas and all the fixings for pork tacos.
+I regretted not ordering the Lechon (roast suckling pig), sold by the kilo and served with freshly made tortillas and all the fixings for pork tacos.
 But really, I was trying to save room for dinner!

-Everything from the appetizers to the coffee served with dessert is cooked outside over the wood burning grill or in the wood burning oven.
+Everything from the appetizers to the coffee served with dessert is cooked outside over the wood-burning grill or in the wood-burning oven.

 You could choose from a 3 or 5 course tasting menu, or order al a carte.